ttoss/modules/examples/cloud-auth/README.md

 export default template;
 ```

-In this folder, an imaginary project is made to explain better how cloud-auth is used.
+In this folder, an imaginary project named _project1_ is made to explain better how auth-cloud is used.